FOR MORE INFORMATION ON THE SPECIFIC MINISTRIES OF BCC|YOUTH, CLICK THE LINKS BELOW:

-DESIGNED TO CAPTURE THE HEART, IMAGINATION, AND PASSION OF STUDENTS AT AN EARLIER AGE, WE HAVE INTENTIONALLY PLACED A GREATER FOCUS ON THE FAMILIES OF 4TH AND 5TH GRADE STUDENTS!
+LOFT 45 IS DESIGNED TO CAPTURE THE HEART, IMAGINATION, AND PASSION OF STUDENTS AT AN EARLIER AGE, WHICH IS WHY WE HAVE INTENTIONALLY PLACED A GREATER FOCUS ON THE FAMILIES OF 4TH AND 5TH GRADE STUDENTS!

-One of the ways we’re going to reach out to our students is by providing a slightly different structure to Sunday morning.
-Here’s what a typical Sunday will look like for your 4th and 5th grader:
+One of the ways we reach out to our students is by providing a slightly different structure to Sunday morning.
+Here’s what a typical Sunday will look like for your 4th grader:

 Church Worship Service.

-After Church, students meet in "The Loft" (Classroom 5) for a crowd breaker designed to help students get to know one another and their leaders!
-Students may also head to the gym for a fun and active game intended to simply let students play and have fun!!
+After the worship service, students meet in "The Loft" (Classroom 5) for a crowd breaker designed to help them get to know one another and their leaders!
+Students will also head to the gym for a fun and active game intended to simply let them play and have fun!!

 11:20 GROUP TIME